yct37785/LeetCodeDump/README.md

 # LeetCodeDump
-Contains a dump of all LeetCode solutions written by myself
+Contains a dump of all LeetCode solutions written by myself.
+All solutions in Python3.